U.S. refinery sales hit the brakes, with 5% of capacity on block

-NEW YORK (Reuters) - From coast to coast, U.S. refineries are available for the taking, but nobody is buying.
+NEW YORK, Jan 10 (Reuters) - From coast to coast, U.S. refineries are available for the taking, but nobody is buying.

 With the news that Royal Dutch Shell Plc is looking to unload its Anacortes, Washington, facility, there are seven different U.S. refineries on the block now, accounting for about 5% of U.S. crude oil processing capacity, according to data compiled by Reuters.